 Why the fuss over Pluto?
 Stay with me.
 In 2006, scientists demoted it to a “dwarf planet.”
 After 76 years of stardom it was no longer one of the great nine.
 If you’re keeping score, a dwarf planet is obviously smaller than a planet but it’s so small it can’t clear objects out of its path.
 I will not expound on the mild anguish I experienced over glowing childhood memories of my favorite once-proud Pluto being dashed in an instant.
 For the record, Pluto is also called a plutoid–a dwarf planet that is farther out in space than the planet Neptune.
 The term plutoid may also be used to describe certain college age dating social behavior.

 Fast forward to last year.
 I’m writing a piece on the wines of Alto Adige and am doing some quick research on Gewürztraminer.
-In Alto Adige the village of Tramin is fondly regarded by the locals as the spiritual home of the grape.
-To confirm that and more I reached for my copy of Jancis Robinson’s brilliant book, “Wine Grapes.”
+In Alto Adige the village of Tramin is fondly regarded by the locals as a spiritual home of the grape.
+To confirm that and more, I reached for my copy of Jancis Robinson’s brilliant book, “Wine Grapes.”
 It’s co-authored with Julia Harding and Jose Vouillamoz and first published in 2012.
 Wine Grapes is anything but portable weighing in at a hefty 6.7 pounds with 1,242 pages.
-It’s arguably one of the greatest wine books ever written--so what better source to reach for when looking up the quick and dirty on Gewürztraminer.
+It’s arguably one of the greatest wine books ever written.
+What better source to reach for when looking up the quick and dirty on Gewürztraminer?